 return MaterialApp(

-// List all of the app's supported locales
+// 2.
+Declare all of the locales that your application supports.

 theme: ThemeData(